Lagerstroemia indica: Cultivation

-Diseases
+Pests and diseases

 In the Southern U.S. mildew and fungal diseases have traditionally posed problems for L. indica.
-This was a major motivation for developing the L. indica × L. fauriei hybrids, which show increased resistance to powdery mildew and fungus.
+This was a major motivation for developing the Lagerstroemia indica × L. fauriei hybrids, which show increased resistance to powdery mildew and fungus.
 The fungal pathogen Cercospora lythracearum can infest the plant in summer during hot, rainy weather and cause premature leaf drop.
 Gardeners plant resistant hybrid varieties or use fungicide sprays to help control this.

 Insect problems with Lagestroemia indica include the crape myrtle aphid, Tinocallis kahawaluokalani, which can cause yellow spots and black mold, Japanese beetles, and the flea beetle.
 None of these insects are fatal to the plant and other predator insects are usually enough to resolve infestations; however applications of insecticidal soap can also be helpful.

 Crape myrtle topping

 During the winter, gardeners will often lop off the branches of large specimens, to manage size and encourage more profuse summer bloom.
 This is colloquially known as "crape murder" because of the drastic pruning involved, leaving a bare trunk during the winter and early spring.
 Tree topping of crape myrtles is a common occurrence, but is not recommended nor endorsed by many professional standards or arboricultural organizations.